Using Your Halo Brace at Home

 Planning for your trip home

-You will need someone to drive you home from the hospital because the Halo will restrict your
+Arrange for someone to drive you home because the Halo will restrict your movement and

-Bend at your hips, knees, and lower back when getting into and out of a car, and from sitting or
+vision.
+Bend at your hips, knees, and lower back when getting into and out of a car, sitting, or

 standing.
 Be very careful to allow extra space for the Halo structure when you move near other